SpeciesFileGroup/taxonworks_doc/docs/guide/data-quality.md

 # Data Quality Help and Hints

-_Curating data to best support reproducible and [FAIR](https://en.wikipedia.org/wiki/FAIR_data) use means we all need ways to address data quality, completeness, and consistency.
-Here we gather our collective tips on finding and fixing (and preventing) some of the more common issues._
+_Curating data to best support reproducible and [FAIR](https://en.wikipedia.org/wiki/FAIR_data) use means we all need ways to address data quality (e.g.  completeness, consistency, compliance).
+We note **Quality**, as a abstract and rather subject term, proves difficult to pin down. **Fidelity*** may prove more a more tractable term.
+Here we gather our collective tips on defining, finding, fixing (and preventing) some of the more common issues._

-Our TW Philosopy on _data quality_: we try to build in methods to prevent issues in the first place.
+Our TW Philosopy on _data quality_ or _fidelity_: we try to build in methods to prevent issues in the first place.
 Where we know they can happen, we try to build in tools to help you both find and fix.
 We also plan further development to extend our `soft validation` tools which will discover issues for you and offer to fix them `on click`.
 Note that when, where, and how you find any data anomalies will vary.
 And in turn, this influences the options and methods for fixing them (e. g. one-by-one, bulk annotation, scripts).
 For example, you might notice issues when:
 - cleaning data up in a spreadsheet _before_ upload to any CMS
 - exploring your exported data with tools like OpenRefine, or via R, or via another API
 - looking at feedback from another source (e. g.
 GBIF or iDigBio or ALA or OBIS or [Bionomia](https://bionomia.net/))